CaeriusNET/Documentations/docs/documentation/usage.md

 It's the following step after making the `Repository` class, [C# : Repository](#c-repository).

-On the exemple below, we will implement the `GetCustomUsersOlderThanAsync` method.
+On the example below, we will implement the `GetCustomUsersOlderThanAsync` method.

 ```csharp
 namespace TestProject.Repositories;